Wind and steep slopes challenge firefighters at Colville Indian Reservation wildfire

-Firefighters are battling a blaze on the Colville Indian Reservation, east of Spokane, that has burned more than 10,000 acres and is only 20% contained.
+Firefighters are battling a blaze on the Colville Indian Reservation, west of Spokane, that has burned more than 10,000 acres and is only 20% contained.

 The Williams Flats Fire started Friday when early morning thunderstorms brought lightning to the eastern portion of the reservation, igniting dry brush and timber in an area with warmer and less humid conditions than usual, according to InciWeb Incident Information System.